BizShuk/bizshuk.github.io/resume/interview_answer.md

 It's a great company, stable daily work, good communications between employees, using data-driven to do things.
 If I'm more than 32, I definitly stay.
 Just all of things are done, don't have a right way to be involved to grow up.
 But even i leave this company, i still keep in touch with people including Marketing director.

 ##### Why do i leave Gamesofa Inc. without find a job first?
 First few years of work experiences is the most important time of all life career.
-So i make a check point after i had been Gamesofa Inc. 3 months.
-And it's too comfortable to leave.
+So i make a check point two years after i had been Gamesofa Inc. 3 months and it's too comfortable to leave.
 So, I quited first and think about what i should do next.
 After that, i decided to focus on back-end and infrastructure and follow open source or tweet of top engineers in the world.